Ivan the Terrible: Early life

+Following the death of his son and the excesses committed under the Oprichnina, Ivan IV reportedly expressed remorse for his actions.
+He is said to have compiled lists of the Christian victims executed or persecuted during the period and sent them to monasteries, requesting that prayers be offered for each by name.

 Sack of Novgorod

 Conditions under the oprichnina were worsened by the 1570 epidemic, a plague that killed 10,000 people in Novgorod and 600 to 1,000 daily in Moscow.
-During the grim conditions of the epidemic, a famine and the ongoing Livonian War, Ivan grew suspicious that noblemen of the wealthy city of Novgorod were planning to defect and to place the city itself into the control of the Grand Duchy of Lithuania.
-A Novgorod citizen Petr Volynets warned the tsar about the alleged conspiracy, which modern historians believe to be false.
+During the grim conditions of the epidemic, a famine and the ongoing Livonian War, Ivan grew suspicious that noblemen in the wealthy city of Novgorod were planning to defect and place the city under the control of the Grand Duchy of Lithuania.
+A Novgorod citizen, Petr Volynets, warned the tsar about an alleged conspiracy, that modern historians believe never happened.
 In 1570, Ivan ordered the oprichniki to raid the city.
-The oprichniki burned and pillaged Novgorod and the surrounding villages, and the city has never regained its former prominence.
+The oprichniki burned and pillaged Novgorod and the surrounding villages; the city has never regained its former prominence.

-Casualty figures vary greatly from different sources.
+Casualty figures vary between different sources.
 The First Pskov Chronicle estimates the number of victims at 60,000.
 According to the Third Novgorod Chronicle, the massacre lasted for five weeks.
-The massacre of Novgorod consisted of men, women and children who were tied to sleighs and run into the freezing waters of the Volkhov River, which Ivan ordered on the basis of unproved accusations of treason.
+The massacre of Novgorod consisted of men, women and children who were tied to sleighs and run into the freezing waters of the Volkhov River, which Ivan ordered on the basis of unproven accusations of treason.
 He then tortured its inhabitants and killed thousands in a pogrom.
 The archbishop was also hunted to death.
-Almost every day, 500 or 600 people were killed or drowned, but the official death toll named 1,500 of Novgorod's "big" people (nobility) and mentioned only about the same number of "smaller" people.
-Many modern researchers estimate the number of victims to range from 2,000 to 3,000 since after the famine and epidemics of the 1560s, the population of Novgorod most likely did not exceed 10,000–20,000.
-Many survivors were deported elsewhere.
+Almost every day, 500 or 600 people were killed, some by drowning, but the official death toll named 1,500 of Novgorod's "big" people (nobility) and mentioned only about the same number of "smaller" people.
+Many modern researchers estimate the number of victims to range from 2,000 to 3,000 since after the famine and epidemics of the 1560s the population of Novgorod most likely did not exceed 10,000–20,000.
+Many survivors were deported from the city.